 Firstly, there are two major spices when I made this tomato garlic sauce- The cumin and coriander powder.
 Secondly, the vinegar will give the mild sourness of the sauce, while the tomato paste & fresh tomatoes will make the sauce red.

 Thirdly, the garlic will give a nice garlicky flavor to the tomato sauce, which is the main dominant flavor.
-I cook them in olive oil, which tastes way better than other vegetable oils.
+I cook them using extra virgin olive oil, which tastes way better than other vegetable oils.